The History of the New Testament Scriptures.

 Byzantine New Testament Manuscripts

-The eastern Greek Church has preserved more than 5,000 Greek copies of our Bible.
-The Old Testament was translated from Hebrew to Greek and is called the Septuagint.
-The New Testament scriptures were originally written in Greek and required no translation.
+The Eastern Orthodox Greek Church has preserved more than 5,000 Greek copies of our Bible.
+The Old Testament was translated from Hebrew into Greek and is called the Septuagint that dates back to 3rd to 2nd centuries BCE.
+The New Testament Scriptures were originally written in Greek and required no translation.
 They are referred to as the Byzantine Text or Byzantine Manuscripts.
 There are a few slight differences among these 5,000 copies.
 Hundreds of manuscripts have been traced to texts existing at the end of the 2nd century A.D.
 However, no manuscript even relatively complete in form comes from that period.

 Vulgate

-The Roman Catholic Church has preserved more than 8,000 copies of the Bible written in Latin and called the Vulgate which was originally translated from Greek and Hebrew to Latin by Saint Jerome.
-Jerome (347-420) was born to Christian parents in Stridon near the modern-day Rijeka, Croatia and was given a fine classical education.
-He spent three years (379-382) in Constantinople (present-day Istanbul) where he studied Greek and the Bible under Eastern Church father, Saint Gregory of Nazianzus.
+The Roman Catholic Church has preserved more than 8,000 copies of the Bible written in Latin and called the Vulgate, which was originally translated from Greek and Hebrew to Latin by Saint Jerome.
+Jerome (347-420) was born to Christian parents in Stridon near modern-day Rijeka, Croatia, and was given a fine classical education.
+He spent three years (379-382) in Constantinople (present-day Istanbul), where he studied Greek and the Bible under the Eastern Church father, Saint Gregory of Nazianzus.
 Jerome was ordained a priest.
 At the age of 37 he was appointed secretary to Pope Damasus I and became an influential figure.
 Damasus selected Jerome to create a new Latin Bible which was badly needed by the Church.
 Jerome was close to a Roman widow named Paula and her daughter.
 He traveled to Bethlehem in 386 to study Hebrew under Jewish scholars and was accompanied by Paula (later Saint Paula) and her daughter.
 At first Jerome used the Greek Septuagint for his Old Testament translation.
 Later he consulted the original Hebrew texts.
-Jerome was a contemporary of Saint Augustine (354-430) who was the leading figure in the Church in North Africa, and they were known to have met or corresponded.
-It may have been through this contact that Jerome obtained his Alexandrian manuscripts common in North Africa from which he translated the New Testament portion of the Latin Vulgate.
+Jerome was a contemporary of Saint Augustine (354-430), the leading figure in the Church in North Africa, and they were known to have met or corresponded.
+It may have been through this contact that Jerome obtained his Alexandrian manuscripts (common in North Africa) from which he translated the New Testament portion of the Latin Vulgate.
 The Vulgate shows that Jerome did not use Byzantine manuscripts from the Eastern Church.
-Through the next 12 centuries, the text of the Vulgate was transmitted with less and less accuracy or was deliberately revised.
+Through the next twelve centuries, the text of the Vulgate was transmitted with less and less accuracy or was deliberately revised.
 The Council of Trent (1545-1563) recognized the need for an authentic Latin text and authorized a revision of the extant corrupt editions.
 This revision is the basic Latin text still used by the Roman Catholic Church and scholars.

-Several works were translated from the Latin Vulgate to English.
-These include the Wycliffe Bible (1395) by John Wycliffe, Matthew's Bible (1537) by English martyr John Rogers, Taverner's Bible (1538) by Richard Taverner, and The Great Bible (1539) by Miles Coverdale.
+Several works were translated from the Latin Vulgate into English.
+These include the Wycliffe Bible (1395) by John Wycliffe, Matthew's Bible (1537) by the English martyr John Rogers, Taverner's Bible (1538) by Richard Taverner, and The Great Bible (1539) by Miles Coverdale.
 These translations did not gain the respect needed to continue in popularity because their source was the Vulgate from the Roman Catholic Church.
-The Vulgate had suffered in reliability because of the many changes made over the years.
+The Vulgate was unreliable because of the many changes made over the years.

 Catholic Cardinal Ximenes prepared the Greek and Latin editions of a new Bible called the Complutensian Polyglot Bible.
 First published at the University of Alcala, Spain, it includes parallel texts in Hebrew, Latin, Greek and Chaldean.
 The New Testament portion was printed in 1514, but the entire Bible was not published until 1520 and not circulated until 1522.
 News of Ximenes' work drew the attention of others who hoped to produce their own versions of the Bible.